wbabik/Practical_computing/Class_3/Class3.md

 ---

 #### Exercise 7
-Please copy the file `GCF_000001405.33 ...` from the directory `/data` to the `genome` directory you created.
-This is a file containing the reference human genome sequence.
-We will use it as an example of a large text file.
+Please read the `Autocompletion` box below and copy the file `GCF_000001405.39 ...` from the directory `/data` to the `genome` directory you created.
+This is a file containing information about the human genome assembly.
+We will use it as an example of a text file later on.

 ---